-We are organising the “Women make COMP” symposium at the 2019 Fall National Meeting in San Diego, for which we have received an Innovative Project Grant (IPG) from the American Chemical Society (ACS).
+We are proud and excited to have organised the “Women make COMP” symposium at the 2019 Fall National Meeting in San Diego.
 The symposium will be dedicated to graduate students and post-docs, who will receive direct mentorship from renowned women PIs, such mentoring the next generation of women in computational chemistry.
-This event is supported by the “Computer in Chemistry” division of the ACS.
-We are excited about this unique opportunity for young women, who will recognize themselves as computational and theoretical chemists, fostering their motivation in pursuing a career as a theoretician in academia or industry.
+Read more on the ACS Computers in Chemistry website.

 2019 summer coding camp @the Palermo lab!